adi-345/FPGA-ITCH-Parser/README.md

 # FPGA-ITCH-Parser

-# AXI4-Stream NASDAQ ITCH 5.0 Parser — Alignment Bug Demo
+# AXI4-Stream NASDAQ ITCH 5.0 Parser

 A hardware implementation of a low-latency NASDAQ ITCH 5.0 market data parser designed in SystemVerilog.
 The module ingests a unaligned binary stream over a 32-bit AXI4-Stream slave interface and decodes message blocks into normalized structural layouts (`normalized_msg_t`).